 My Bitmoji counterpart will be walking you through the ISSA Nutritionist study guide to make sure that you are on track for passing the ISSA Nutritionist exam.
 Say hello to Tyler-Moji.

-Here is the official textbook that you will be using for the nutritionist certification.
+Here is the official textbook you will use for the nutritionist certification.
 Make sure you either have the physical textbook in hand or have access to the digital version through your online portal.

-The textbook is called Fitness Nutrition and was created by the international sports Sciences Association.
+The textbook, Fitness Nutrition, was created by the international sports Sciences Association.
 Okay, you have everything you need?
 Let’s get started!

 FREE ISSA Nutritionist Study Guide 2023